This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 Hospitals are notorious for being super cold – yes, even the maternity wards unfortunately!
 Socks will keep your feet warm and cozy.
 And, if you want to walk short distances without putting shoes on, will keep your feet clean.

-I would recommend buy non-skid socks, as hospital floors also tend to be pretty slippery 🙂
+I would recommend buying non-skid socks, as hospital floors also tend to be pretty slippery 🙂

 These are my favorite choice: supper fluffy and cozy, plus anti skid.
 Although I understand if the look doesn’t appeal to you!